SDA: Simple Discrete Augmentation for Contrastive Sentence Representation Learning: Methodology

 \subsection{Double Negation (DN)}

-A double negative is a construction occurring when two forms of grammatical negation are used in the same sentence.
-In some languages, such as English and Chinese, double negatives cancel one another and produce an affirmative.
-We leverage this phenomena to generate a double negation as the positive sample of raw sentence.
-But double negative is difficult to apply and not constantly used in daily life.
-Multiple negative words in one sentence could make it confusing, thus DN is considered to be most radical among all the three augmentation methods.
+In English and Chinese, double negatives cancel one another and produce an affirmative.
+We leverage this linguistic rule to generate double negation as the positive of the raw sentence.
+But double negative is difficult to implement and multiple negative words in one sentence could make it confusing.
+Therefore, DN is considered to be the most radical among all three augmentation methods.

-The implementation is to apply negative transformation to a sentence twice.
-Either inserting a negative word or remove a negative is deemed as a negative transformation.
-The negative words are used to modify nouns or verbs in the sentence, and corresponding negative words will be selected, e.g. ``no" is inserted before nouns and ``not" before verbs.
-The detail is described in Algorithm \ref{DN}.
+The implementation is to apply a negative transformation to a sentence twice.
+Either inserting a negative word or removing a negative is regarded as a negative transformation.
+The negative words are used to modify nouns or verbs in the sentence, and corresponding negative words will be selected, e.g., "no" is inserted before nouns and "not" before verbs.
+If the sentence is only able to apply negative transformation once, we simply add a negation phrase, such as "It is not true that" or "It can't be that", in front of the sentence as a second negative transformation.